FionaSander/softnanolab/_pages/team.md

     width: "450"
     height: "450"
     title: "Daniele Visco"
     excerpt: 'Daniele is currently doing an MRes within the Institute for Molecular Science and Engineering.
 Previously he obtained his degree on Materials Engineering from Politecnico di Milano.
-He will start his PhD within the SoftNanoLab in October on the theory of targeted drug delivery.'
+He will start his PhD on the theory of targeted drug delivery within the SoftNanoLab in October.'
     btn_label: "More about my projects"
     btn_class: "btn--inverse btn--small"
 ---